Fields of dahlias at Roozengaarde in Skagit County. Credit: JiaYing Grygiel

 Right now the display garden at Roozengaarde is filled with beautiful dahlias.
 We loved strolling through the picture-perfect garden, with the Cascade foothills and red barns in the distance.
 There’s no admission fee at Roozengaarde and parking is free.
 It’s open seven days a week: Monday–Saturday, 10 a.m.–6 p.m., and Sunday, 11 a.m.–4 p.m.

-Roozengaarde's gift shop is open, and you can buy fresh-cut bunches of greenhouse tulips or dahlias.
+Roozengaarde's gift shop offers fresh-cut bunches of greenhouse tulips or dahlias.
 Some bulbs are available for purchase now, and there will be more on offer by the end of September.

 Driving along the country roads, we spotted lots of roadside fruit stands and horses in pastures, and not many people.